December 28, 2018

 3. The supreme court decision in Pimlico Plumbers v Smith

-On 13 June 2018 the Supreme Court held that Mr Smith was a worker of Pimlico Plumbers, although not an employee.
-The ruling reaffirms the tests for whether an individual who works for your company is, in law, an ‘Employee’, ‘Self-Employed’, or partway between the two as a ‘Worker’.
+On 13 June 2018 the Supreme Court held that Mr Smith was a worker of Pimlico Plumbers, but not an employee.
+As a result, the ruling reaffirms the tests for whether an individual who works for your company is, in law, an ‘Employee’, ‘Self-Employed’, or partway between the two as a ‘Worker’.

-Contrary to the belief of many employers, just because you agree with an individual that they will be called ‘Self-Employed’ and they will look after their own tax and national insurance affairs, this does not mean they are not, in fact, an Employee or a Worker.
+Contrary to the belief of many employers, just because you agree with an individual that they will be called ‘Self-Employed’ and they will look after their own tax and national insurance affairs, this doesn’t mean they’re not, in fact, an Employee or a Worker.